yehiafarag/SegmentFunction/README.md

 ## 🧪 Testing
-Unit tests are included in the ./test/ folder.
-To run all tests:
+Unit tests are included in the test folder.
+To run the function tests:
 ```
-python -m unittest .\test\test_app.py
+python -m unittest path\to\segment_function_folder\test\test_app.py
 ```